Balin: Wouldn't bother, lad. Swords are named for the great deeds they've done in battle.

 - Fallout 3 features a wide assortment of small, big, unarmed, melee, and energy weapons, but the ones with names (Ol' Painless, Vengeance, Eugene,) are always better than their mundane counterparts.

-- Fallout New Vegas does this with weapons like Maria, Ratslayer and The All-American while including some totally unique weapons like Euclid's C-Finder and "That Gun".
+- Fallout: New Vegas does this with weapons like Maria, Ratslayer and The All-American while including some totally unique weapons like Euclid's C-Finder and "That Gun".
+The 'always better than their mundane counterparts' aspect is less true, though (due to the introduction of the modular upgrading system — the named weapons can't be upgraded, while their mundane counterparts can).

 - Titan Quest has two tiers of such weapons; the Heroic and Legendary weapons.
 While some do have mundane names (e.g. Chromatic Staff), there are other, more impressive-sounding weapons (e.g. Magebane)